 4. Take advantage of sales on staples with a long shelf-life

 This is a twist on the tip above.
-Look especially hard for sales on canned goods and frozen food items so you can stock up (if you have space) when they’re cheapest.
+Look especially hard for sales on canned food and frozen food items so you can stock up (if you have space) when they’re cheapest.
 Make sure to incorporate the item into your meal plan over the next few weeks, though, so you don’t end up filling your pantry and freezer with goods you won’t ever eat.

 5. Be flexible and think seasonal